fxp-jim/HorizonDocs/Horizon User Guide/Products/Adding a New Product.md

     - **Name**: [Enter the name of the product]
     - **Replenishment Method**: Choose from build, purchase, stock, or pick.
     - **Preferred Vendor**: Choose your vendor from the pop-up menu.
+⚠️ Note: Lead time will be automatically entered.

 That's it!
 You've successfully added a new product.
 If you have additional questions, kindly reach out to our support team for assistance.